Opticworks/opticworks.github.io/docs/luatri/interior-culling.md

 # Interior culling

+Interior culling is the act of unloading interior props and objects once they're out of view.

+## Setup

 The script will expect you to have a folder on `workspace.Interiors`.
 This folder houses more folders that act as individual interiors.
 Each interior folder is expected to have its own `cullBrush`.

 It should be structured like this: